bosha/md-table-navigation.nvim/README.md

 **Translations**: [Русский (Russian)](README.ru.md) 🇷🇺

 The **Markdown Table Navigation (mdtn)** plugin is a Neovim plugin that allows you to navigate through Markdown tables by columns using simple keyboard shortcuts.
 By default, it uses `<Tab>` and `<S-Tab>` to move forward and backward between columns, respectively.
-The plugin also supports optional features like selecting cells (with or without leading/trailing spaces) during navigation and provides text objects for manipulating table cells.
+The plugin also supports optional features like selecting cells (with or without leading/trailing spaces) during navigation, provides text objects for manipulating table cells, and allows jumping to the beginning or end of a cell.

 ## Features